Casting Art to the Net

 This cultural trend may not end until God's children reach Heaven.
 This old Earth is a fallen world where wide and well traveled is the road to destruction.

 We are all traveling a spiritual journey.
 We are constantly making "steering wheel" decisions.
 Our final destination is indicated by our interaction with others which is a reflection of our relationship with God.

 In the above BRP photo, we are heading north.
 North is up.
 Up is toward Heaven.
 I can see the shape of a cross in a tree that’s up and around the bend on the horizon.
 I enjoy finding subtle messages from God like that.
 It’s affirmation for me because that’s what I choose to see.
-It's my faith and God's Spirit that enables me. see 1 Corinthians 1:18
+It's my imagination, faith and God's Spirit that enables me. see 1 Corinthians 1:18

 God in Christ Jesus sacrificed His human mortal life so that we would be able to live in His holy presence. see John 11:25 This will physically happen for those of us who are still living our mortal life when Jesus returns for the second time after His resurrection (the Rapture). see Thessalonians 4:17 God's home will be among us.
 We will live eternally in His holy presence without pain or sorrow and all things will be new. see Isaiah 65:17 Those that had already passed will have been with God in Heaven "waiting" for us.
-Heaven is outside our space time dimension as evidenced by Christ's appearance in a locked room after His resurrection. see John 20:19
+Heaven is outside our space time dimension as evidenced by Christ's appearance inside a locked room after His resurrection. see John 20:19

 Road to Death